jorgef/fsharpreactivepatterns/docs/content/message-routing.md

 ##Composed Message Processor

-This pattern combines the Recipient List, Aggregator, Content-Based Router and Splitter patterns using different actors to execute each task.
+This pattern handles composite messages by splitting them, routing the parts and then aggregating the results.

 ```fsharp
 // No code example